 Our campus is made up of all kinds of students and we acknowledge the diverse experience they bring to the university.
 We have provided useful information below for families in these communities to share with their student.

 If your student is the first (or one of the first) in your family to attend college, you are both bound to have lots of questions about this new experience.
 First, let us say how proud and excited we are that you are part of the UMass community.
 There are several resources to help you and your student on this journey.
 Is your freshman starting this fall?
-Encourage your new student to attend a First Generation meeting during their New Student Orientation session this summer, a session designed for, and run by first generation students!
-Many first generation students can find support through the Center for Multicultural Advancement and Student Success (CMASS).
+Encourage them to visit the Student Success website to learn more about resources available to them.
+Many first generation students can find support through the Center for Multicultural Advancement and Student Success (CMASS) as well.

 International students have a two-part orientation process prior to their first semester at UMass: